equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 * The forward model prints the general specification data for wells (WELSPECS) and the completion specification data (COMPDAT) into files named *A1.SCH* to *A6.SCH*.
 Ensure that the Eclipse Schedule section of the simulation file is linked to the output files generated by the forward model.

 * Ensure that the WCONPROD section contains an entry for each added production well (A1 to A4).
 Moreover, the two injection wells are specified in the WCONINJE section.

-* Optionally (and not used in this tutorial), in the case of multisegment wells, the user can add *A1_MSW.SCH* to *A6_MSW.SCH*.
-These files contain the segment structure of a multisegment well (WELSEGS) and the locations of completions within a multisegment well (COMPSEGS).
+* Optionally (and not used in this tutorial), in the case of multisegmented wells, the user can add *A1_MSW.SCH* to *A6_MSW.SCH*.
+These files contain the segmented structure of a multisegmented well (WELSEGS) and the locations of completions within a multisegmented well (COMPSEGS).

 A summary of the modified Eclipse *.DATA* file is provided below, which includes the six well schedule files and the corresponding WCONPROD and WCONINJE keywords.